LucasBarrientos7/Spaceship_BRR/README.md

 An alien ship escapes from Earth in search of peace and encounters an asteroid field that threatens to return home.

 Ship Actions:
-Ship Flight -> Directional Keys
+- Ship Flight -> Directional Keys
-Shot -> Space Bar
+- Shot -> Space Bar

 Game rules:
 - The ship can dodge or destroy with its shot the atheroids that approach it.
-- Each asteroid generates score.
+- Each asteroid destroyed generates score.